Thelma Frazier Winter

-Thelma Frazier Winter (1903–1977) was an American enamelist, ceramic sculptor, and painter.
+Thelma Frazier Winter (1908–1977) was an American enamelist, ceramic sculptor, and painter.
 She worked at Cowan Pottery and belonged to the Cleveland School of artists.

 Biography

 Thelma Frazier was born in Gnadenhutten, Ohio, to Robert Frazier and Esther Eggenberg; her family was descended from early Moravian settlers.
 She grew up in New Philadelphia, Ohio.
 Encouraged by her mother, she went on to study at the Cleveland School of Art, where she trained in drawing, painting and design with Julius Mihalik and ceramics with R. Guy Cowan.
 She credited Cowan with introducing her to the medium of ceramics, telling an interviewer in 1952: “Ceramic sculpture, built directly of vitreous clay, fired and glazed, was a revolutionary idea to me.
 Clay, such a responsive medium, summons all one’s ingenuity and adventurous impulse.
 Add the dimension of color and its possibilities are really exciting.
 I felt at once that this was my medium.”

 She completed her degree in 1929 and then worked for two years at Cowan Pottery before leaving in the early 1930s to pursue a bachelor's degree in art education at Western Reserve University.
 Graduating in 1935, she went on to teach at the Laurel School in Cleveland (1939–45) and the Cleveland Institute of Art (1945–50).

 In December 1939, she married H. Edward Winter, who was also an artist.
 They were longtime residents of the University Circle neighborhood of Cleveland.

-Thelma Frazier Winter died of cancer in 1977, one year after her husband's death, and is buried in Lake View Cemetery in Cleveland, Ohio.
+Thelma Frazier Winter died of cancer in 1977.